osstotalsoft/nbb/src/EventStore/README.md

 ----------------
 The event store uses the concurrency model defined at the IEventRepository level (at the storage level).

-The *EfEventRepository* and *AdoNetEventRepository* offers optimistic concurency based on the event's SequenceNumber.
+The *EfEventRepository* and *AdoNetEventRepository* offers optimistic concurrency based on the event's SequenceNumber.

-If two threads or processes want to save to events with the same sequence number to same stream of events, the last will fail with a ConcurencyException.
+If two threads or processes want to save to events with the same sequence number to same stream of events, the last will fail with a *ConcurrencyException*.

 Snapshotting
 ----------------